microsoft/AcademicContent/Events and Hacks/Student Hacks/hackharvard/readme.md

-# HackGT Guide for Students hacking with Microsoft
+# HackHarvard Guide for Students hacking with Microsoft

 ## What's our hack prize?
 Each member of your team (up to 4 people) will win a